 How Strong Is a White Peach Julep?

 The white peach julep may look innocent and have a delightfully sweet taste, but it's not a weak cocktail.
-When made with 90 proof bourbon and 56 proof peach liqueur, its alcohol content will fall in the 23 percent ABV (46 proof) range.
+On average, its alcohol content will fall in the 23 percent ABV (46 proof) range.